Chatter-Laravel/core/README.md

     composer require "chatter-laravel/core:^5.8"
     ```

-3. Run the preset command and follow the instructions
+3. Run the install command and follow the instructions

     ```bash
-    php artisan preset chatter
+    php artisan chatter:install
     ```

+    If you are installing Chatter in an existing project, include the *--plugin* option when you call the install command
+    ```bash
+    php artisan chatter:install --plugin
+    ```

-The preset command will take care of all that you need to install the forum: migrations, js components, tailwind, composer packages, node packages, etc.
+    The installation command will take care of all that you need to install the forum: migrations, js components, tailwind, composer packages, node packages, etc.

 4. Add the CanDiscuss trait to your User model